 - Research Methods (20 credits)

-- History in Theory and Practice
+- History in Theory and Practice (20 credits)

-- Group Research
+- Group Research (20 credits)

-- Option A (Autumn)
+- History Option A - Autumn (20 credits)

-- Option B (Spring)
+- History Option B - Spring (20 credits)

 You can choose to study a Year Abroad.
 This four year route offers you the additional educational benefit of a year of study in an approved University in Europe or in English speaking countries.
 Students with grades of 2.1 or above in their first year will be invited to apply for the Year Abroad in the first term of their second year and if successful, will go abroad in their third year.
 In addition to the tutor support given from the host University, students who choose to take a Year Abroad will be allocated a member of staff from the Department of History who will monitor their progress while overseas through regular contact.